Who is Laura Evans? - Manchester - Conservative Party

 Through her campaign, Laura Evans advocates for a new direction that leverages her business acumen to address these issues and fulfill the region's potential.

-What are Laura Evans's Political Values?
+What are Laura Evans's Conservative Party Values?

 Laura Evans is a member of the Conservative Party.